 Breaking down a recursive function’s invocations like this is fine when we are trying to understand how recursion works in the beginning, but once we have developed an intuition for recursion we should avoid thinking explicitly about the sequence of invocations.
 We should instead focus on the three things we discussed above.

 Hopefully you now understand how recursion works.
 If not, don’t worry.
-It’s a tricky concept to master.
+It’s a tricky concept.
 You just need more practice writing recursive functions and reasoning through them.
 There are many resources out there for diving deeper into recursion.
 I recommend checking out Khan Academy’s mini-course that not only explains recursion in simple terms, but also provides exercises for you to practice.

-::) operator than by appending values at the end using the
+::) operator than by appending values to the end using the

 ++ operator.
 Let’s say we have a list like this: